-We consider what a landlord has told us in its Annual Assurance Statement as part of our risk assessment, alongside the other information we receive from it, our engagement with the landlord, and other sources of information about the landlord.
-This includes Charter performance information. homelessness data, information from past or current engagements, thematic work, significant performance failures and whistleblowing.
-For RSLs, we also consider finance returns, notifiable events and information from auditors.
+- 5.8 We consider what a landlord has told us in its Annual Assurance Statement as part of our risk assessment alongside the other information we receive from it, our engagement with the landlord, and other sources of information about the landlord.
+This includes Charter performance information. homelessness data, information from past or current engagements, thematic work, serious concerns and whistleblowing.
+For RSLs, we also consider finance returns, notifiable events and information from auditors. - 5.9 We set out more on our approach to risk assessment in our How we work publications. - 5.10 Each year we publish information about the areas our risk assessment will focus on.
+We also publish summary information on the outcome of our assessments. - 5.11 We assess and prioritise risks and then decide what our regulatory engagement should be.
+For local authorities, we work through this process with our partner scrutiny bodies, to consider the full range of scrutiny activity for each local authority.
+More information on this is set out by Audit Scotland on its website.